Southern fried cabbage with bacon is a Southern classic side dish that can be very addicting, but it's okay because cabbage is so good for you.

 - Bamboo Spoon: this sturdy bamboo spoon is perfect for stirring sauteed veggies as they cook.

 - Measuring Spoons: we've loved these nice looking stainless steel measuring spoons for years.

 Looking for more Southern side dishes?
 We've got you covered.

-- 11 cups green cabbage, chopped (from one medium head of cabbage)
+- 11 cups chopped green cabbage, from one medium cabbage

 - 1 cup yellow onion, chopped